mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

   - linear algebra
 ---

 _In this post we discuss the row reduction algorithm for solving a system of linear equations that have exactly one solution.
 We will then show how the row reduction algorithm can be represented as a process involving a sequence of matrix multiplications involving a special class of matrices called elementary matrices.
 That is, each elementary matrix represents a single elementary row operation in the row reduction algorithm.
-By viewing row reduction through the lense of matrix multiplication, we can reveal an interesting relationship between invertible matrices: that is, one can transform one invertible matrix into another by matrix multiplying by a third invertible matrix._
+By viewing row reduction through the lense of matrix multiplication, we can reveal an interesting relationship between invertible matrices: one can transform one invertible matrix into another by matrix multiplying by a third invertible matrix._

 Introduction
 ------------